dogecoinfoundation/dogecoin.com/content/dogepedia/articles/what-is-a-miner.md

 - They secure the blockchain
 - They introduce new coins into circulation

-All the miners in the Dogecoin network are in constant competition to solve computationally-intensive puzzles, consisting in finding a special number called a **nonce** (*number used once*).
+All the miners in the Dogecoin network are in constant competition to solve computationally-intensive puzzles, consisting in finding a special number called a nonce.
 The first miner - or the first mining pool - that is able to find a nonce that, when *hashed* along with the content of the block header, returns a number smaller than the current network's difficulty target, is the one allowed to write a new block into the blockchain.

 The process of solving this puzzle is known as **Proof of Work**.
 By design, generating this proof is computationally intensive and thus requires a significant amount of electricity.
 This energy expenditure is what secures the network.
 A potential group of attackers would first need to gain control over a significant amount of expensive mining hardware; then, they would need to spend a lot of energy to sustain a prolonged attack against the network.